Finally, I’m off to college.

 I’m the CEO and Co-founder of AidMaid, and one of the world’s youngest entrepreneurs.
 I established my first venture, Chillax, at the age of 14 with my then 13-year old brother, Mohamed Yaghi.

 I’m obsessed with and passionate about finding solutions to problems and empowering the younger generation.
 While building Chillax, we created an emergency tool, AidMaid, to help save lives.
 Within days of its release, AidMaid was downloaded by over 3000 users in 68 countries; in addition to positive tweets and comments.
+We had plans to integrate with Google Glass, smart tattoos, and smart digital pills!

 My interests include: technology, tennis, reading, innovation, swimming, science, entrepreneurship, leading people and a bunch of other things that most teenagers aren’t interested in.